-Royal Dutch Shell has annoucned Ben van Beurden is to succeed Peter Voser as chief executive officer of the oil company Photograph: Simon Dawson/ Bloomberg.
+Royal Dutch Shell has annoucned Ben van Beurden is to succeed Peter Voser as chief executive officer of Europe's biggest oil company.

 "Ben has deep knowledge of the industry and proven executive experience across a range of Shell businesses," Shell chairman Jorma Ollila said in a statement.
 "Ben will continue to drive and further develop the strategic agenda that we have set out, to generate competitive returns for our shareholders."